JakeWharton/gms-mvn-install/README.md

 a library project:

  1. Copy the `gms-mvn-install.sh` script into the `google-play-services_lib/` folder inside of your SDK.
- 2. Execute `bash gms-mvn-install.sh` which will install the project into your local Maven repository.
+ 2. Execute `./gms-mvn-install.sh` which will install the project into your local Maven repository.
-    If you want to deploy the artifacts to a remote repository then execute `bash gms-mvn-install.sh repo-name repo-url`.
+    If you want to deploy the artifacts to a remote repository then execute `./gms-mvn-install.sh repo-name repo-url`.

 Once completed you can depend on this library project with the following dependency declaration: